cs4241-19a/a1-gettingstarted/README.md

 Used font size to emphasize the important facts.
 Used background color to replace a bland, white background.

+- **Add a simple Javascript Animation**
+Added a rotation with the WPI logo at the bottom.

 - **HTML Tags** Used style to design the web page.
 Used strong to bold phrases.
 Used image to load an image of myself.